rmacfadyen/RobertsDbContextExtensions/README.md

 If you want read data using an Entity Framework Core (EFCore) DbContext into arbitrary plain old C# objects (POCO) then you're in the right place.

-If you just need to execute arbitrary SQL statements, eg. create table, using an EFCore DbContext then you're in the right place.

 The original inspiration for these extensions came from ADO.NET's ExecuteScalar(..) method.
 It was clear that with a little generic magic it could have been so much easier to use.
 The same for constructing command objects, just so many of the same steps repeated over